Return-To-libc

 &cmd

-so it looks like a legit call to the system, but we’re going to use ret
+&exitso it looks like a legit call to the system, but we’re going to use ret not call to the function.

 - many different ways to get access to the system